TritonDataCenter/sdc-headnode/README.md

 - `file.agents.sh`

-By default, the `"manta-base-path"` top-level key is used to specify the base directory where the downloader will look for build artifacts in Manta.
+By default, the `"manta-base-path"` top-level key is used to specify the base directory where the downloader will look for build artefacts in Manta.
 The default value for this key, as shipped in this repository, is `"/Joyent_Dev/public/builds"`.
-If you wish to include an artifact that comes from a different Manta directory tree, you may specify the name of an alternative top-level `build.spec` key on a per-file basis.
+If you wish to include an artefact that comes from a different Manta directory tree, you may specify the name of an alternative top-level `build.spec` key on a per-file basis.

 For example, Joyent ships firmware files for specific server hardware that is not available under an opensource license.
 As a result, these files are only included in the commercially supported builds of SDC to Joyent customers.
-The firmware artifact is stored in a different (Joyent-private) area of Manta, and configured thus:
+The firmware artefact is stored in a different (Joyent-private) area of Manta, and configured thus:

 ```